ejarzo/planet/src/pages/band-name-vortex/index.md

   The Backwoods Boys
   The Black Flairs
   The Byrps
-  The Captain &amp; Shaquille O’Neal
+  The Captain & Shaquille O’Neal
   The Conjugal Visitors
   The Crapenters
   The D.O.C.
 Watson